Non-Surgical Hair Loss Solutions

 Includes adhesives such as two-sided tapes and new improved waterproof liquids.

 Vacuum bases- held on by suction through an air tight fitting foundation.

-With the non-medical techniques, we suggest the following:
+With the non-surgical hair loss techniques, we suggest the following:

 - Although most adhesives are safe, it is best to have a patch test done by a dermatologist if you have a history of allergies.
 Even if you do not, its always best to have a patch test done in advance.

 - Hair weaving and other types of attachment that place prolonged tension can cause permanent hair loss at the anchor site on fine, thin hair.
 (Even temporary clips attached too tightly can also cause permanent hair loss).
 When performed properly on the qualified client, hair weaving does not cause hair loss.

 - Proper hygiene must be maintained when wearing a hair addition for extended periods of time.
 It is essential that one must clean the scalp and hair on a regular basis.

 In reviewing ALL treatment options, the hair addition is the safest means of obtaining additional hair.
 This excludes sutures and tunnel grafting procedures.